 The Premier of Quebec, Monsieur Rene Levesque, is in France canvassing support for his campaign to made Quebec independent of the rest of Canada.

-The Premier of Quebec, Monsieur Rene Levesque, is in France canvassing support for his campaign to made Quebec independent of the rest of Canada.
+Background: The Premier of Quebec, Monsieur Rene Levesque, is in France canvassing support for his campaign to made Quebec independent of the rest of Canada.
 He arrived in Paris on Wednesday (2 November) for a three-day official visit.

 SYNOPSIS: Monsieur Levesque was welcomed at the airport by French Prime Minister Raymond Barre, with whom he later explored proposals for close French-co-operation with Quebec, in the development of the province's copper and other mineral resources.
 But he made no secret of the fact that his main reason for visiting France was to gain support for his `Free Quebec' campaign.
 His visit is getting lavish coverage in the French newspapers, with reports recalling the late President de Gaulle's cry of `Vive le Quebec Libre' in Montreal in 1967, which caused an upsurge of separatist sentiment.
 The conservative newspaper `Le Figaro' said Monsieur Levesque's stay in Paris ushered in a major step towards the political emancipation of Quebec.